 7. Working Class Unionism

-The bee has been employed as a symbol of working class unionism for over 150 years.
+The bee has been employed as a symbol of working-class unionism for over 150 years.
 It’s best known as the symbol of the working-class city of Manchester, UK.
 This is because bees are workers who ‘buzz away’ actively.
 They travel in large masses and stick together.
 Many working-class people and especially members of the union movement can relate.
-So, the left-wing working-class have often employed bees as their animal of choice to represent their brand.
+So, the left-wing working class has often employed bees as their animal of choice to represent their brand.

 Bees can be a symbol of selflessness, as bees are so non-individualistic.
 Instead, they’re always focused on helping out the tribe and protecting the queen.
 So, we often see them as being creatures who are giving to the many and expect nothing in return.